shanelonergan/shanelonergan.github.io/_posts/2020-02-23-stripe-api.md

 npm install react-stripe-checkout dotenv
 ```

 Next we need to set up our environmental variables, if you haven't done so yet.
 I like to use dotenv, but you can use any method that suits you.
 To do this, create a `.env` file in the root of your directory.
 Be sure to add this file to your `.gitignore`, so that it isn't committed to your Github(link).
 Now you can add your Stripe api key to this env file.
+For the front-end, you will want to use the `publishable key`

 Next, we want to add a Stripe Checkout component to our app.
 To do this, we first need to import the package like so: